 An E.S.I.C. is an Australian company that is recognised by the Australian Tax Office as having Early Stage Innovation Company (ESIC) status.
 ESIC rules are designed to encourage investment in highly innovative newly incorporated Australian companies.
-To access the concession a newly formed company may self-certify, use a 3rd party pre-validation (such that we provide) or apply for a binding Australian Tax Office determination, including the company, the investor or both.
+To access the concession a newly formed company may self-certify, use a 3rd party pre-validation (such as the 100 points test) or apply for a binding Australian Tax Office ruling, including the company, the investor or both.

-The concessions do not directly benefit the founder(s) so establishing ESIC 'status' is desirable mainly for promotional purposes, namely; to make the company appear more attractive as an investment for taxation reasons, however, as the primary tax benefit only accrues when investors realise a capital gain, we caution against taking this approach.
+The concessions do not directly benefit the founder(s) so establishing ESIC 'status' is desirable mainly for promotional purposes, namely; to make the company appear more attractive as an investment for taxation reasons, however, as the primary tax benefit only accrues when investors realise a capital gain, we caution investors new to the startup investment market.

 Investors must note that claiming an investment as an ESIC puts the onus upon them to assess an support the claim (even many years after the investment has been sold).

 The stated aim on introduction of these measures is new investment, hence the incentives are not open to all investment, and exclusions apply to;